Food and drink you should avoid for a good night’s sleep

 10. Sugary cereal

-You might want to steer away from your favourite childhood cereal before you hit the hay; it’s likely laced with sugar, and high in artificial flavours and colours, which will do nothing to help you sleep.
+You might want to steer away from your favourite childhood cereal before you hit the hay; it’s likely laced with sugar, not to mention high in artificial flavours and colours, which will do nothing to help you sleep.
 Sadly, a lot of the major cereal brands aimed at children contain excessive sugars and other undesirable ingredients – so it’s best to check the label and swap to a healthier alternative before devouring a bedtime bowlful.

 9. Kidney beans

 Kidney beans take time to digest, which is great if you’re looking for slow-release energy during the day.
 At night, their high fibre content is something of a downside; the beans can potentially cause stomach discomfort if they aren't fully digested before you go to bed.
-Beans have a tendency to cause flatulence too, making for some windy evenings if you’re not careful.
+Beans have a tendency to cause flatulence, too, making for some windy evenings if you’re not careful.

 8. Chocolate